Mountain Guides you can trust when it gets serious

 I have been lucky enough to create a life out of pursuing the things that I love to do for over 17 years now.
 I grew up playing in the Cascade Mountains of Oregon, and eventually made it up to Alaska where I found my first guiding job and eventually realized that I might be able to make a living out of it.
 I’ve now been to places that I never dreamed I would ever get a chance to go, and my job is to help share those experiences.
 I’ve guided over 20 expeditions on Denali, been on expeditions to Mt.
 Foraker, Mt.
 Huntington, and many other peaks in Alaska.
 I’ve also been to Antarctica a couple of times guiding climbers on Vinson, climbed Aconcagua enough times that my knees hurt just thinking about it, have climbed Carstensz Pyramid in West Papua 5 times (a different approach on each expedition), climbed Kilimanjaro, Mt Elbrus, and have climbed in Nepal several times including 2 times to the top of Mt Everest.
 Todd also lets me out of the Mountain Trip office just enough that I am able to work as a ski guide in the winter ( www.helitrax.com ).
 I spend my winters in Ophir, CO with my very understanding wife, Sonja and we still spend most of the summer in Alaska.

 A long-time Mountain Trip and AMGA Certified Alpine Guide; Scott is available for private expeditions in Alaska and virtually anywhere in the world.
 He has been guiding Denali for over 25 years and has been on top 30+ times.
 Additionally, he has is a 7-time Everest summiter, via two routes and has climbed, guided and put up first ascents around the globe, making him a 3-time Seven Summit climber.
 Winters find him down in Antarctica and on Aconcagua.
-Scott is the Director of Mountain Trip’s Himalayan program and leads our Everest expeditions.
+Scott is the Director of Mountain Trip’s Himalayan program and manages our Everest expeditions.

 Mountain Trip’s Big Wall ace is equally at home in the Alaska Range, South America or running it out on sketchy gear on El Cap.
 He has 21 Denali ascents under his belt including three traverses of the mountain and is a strong technical rock and ice climber.
 Chris has led many Aconcagua climbs as well as technical routes in Alaska.
 His skill and tenacity on steep rock is mirrored by his willingness and ability to undertake the craziest construction projects in his community of Salmon Beach, WA.
 He just finished building himself a home that sits over the water on wood piers in that funky community, where he lives with his fiance Jean and their beautiful baby girl, Keeler.